 They’re the young professionals of today.
-In fact, more than one in three American workers in 2015 is a millennial, ranging in age from 18 to 34.
-That means millennials have the largest share in the country’s workforce, and as more finish college and enter the working world, the number will only increase.
+In fact, more than 1 in 3 American workers in 2015 is a millennial, ranging in age from 18 to 34.
+That means millennials have the largest share in the country's workforce, and as more finish college and enter the working world, the number will only increase.

-As with every generation through the ages, each has its own unique set of characteristics — and its own expectations.
-Millennials are no different, which is why it’s important for employers to know more about this group and, most importantly, how to recruit them.
+Every generation through the ages has a unique set of characteristics — and its own expectations.
+Millennials are no different, which is why it's important for employers to know more about this group and, most importantly, how to recruit them.

 Traditionally, a company's employee benefits package serves as one key way to appeal to job candidates.
 Millennials, however, have a different range of criteria than other age groups.
 And they’re not necessarily swept off their feet by a typical employee benefits package.

-Just under half of all millennials consider their overall benefits package to be very important for their job satisfaction, based on research by the Society for Human Resource Management.
-As a result, millennials simply aren’t enrolling in benefits with the same frequency as other groups.
+Just under half of all millennials consider their overall benefits package to be very important for their job satisfaction, according to research by the Society for Human Resource Management.
+As a result, millennials simply aren't enrolling in benefits with the same frequency as other groups.